Penny Mordaunt: Leader of the House of Commons: 2022–2024

-In July 2022, Mordaunt launched an ultimately unsuccessful bid to be the next Conservative leader and consequently UK prime minister.
+In July 2022, following the resignation of Boris Johnson during the July 2022 government crisis, Mordaunt launched her bid to be the next Conservative Leader and consequently UK Prime Minister.
 An early promotional video published by her campaign attracted criticism for featuring footage of former professional sprinter Oscar Pistorius, who murdered his girlfriend Reeva Steenkamp in 2013.
 Athlete Jonnie Peacock requested to be removed from the same video published by her campaign.
 Mordaunt's campaign edited the video to remove footage of Peacock and Pistorius, and later issued a third edition of the video with a short clip of the murdered Labour MP Jo Cox removed, following a request from Cox's family.

-In 2018, Mordaunt, the then women and equalities minister, told MPs that "trans men are men, trans women are women" at the launch of a consultation on reforming the Gender Recognition Act.
+In 2018, Mordaunt, the then Women and Equalities Minister, told MPs that "trans men are men, trans women are women" at the launch of a consultation on reforming the Gender Recognition Act.
 Several Conservative activists criticised Mordaunt "for her pro-trans stance" according to reports by the Daily Telegraph published on 8 July 2022 the day after Boris Johnson's resignation as Conservative party leader.
 On the following day, shortly before she launched her bid for the leadership of the Conservative party, Mordaunt responded to the question "Do I know what a woman is?" by writing on Twitter: "I am biologically a woman.
 If I have a hysterectomy or mastectomy, I am still a woman.
 And I am legally a woman.
 Some people born male and who have been through the gender recognition process are also legally female.
 That DOES NOT mean they are biological women, like me."
 The Spectator noted Mordaunt's earlier stance on trans issues, and was critical of what it called her "cowardice" in changing her publicly stated views, being "willing to toss them overboard at her earliest convenience" during her leadership campaign.
 The Times described her as a "socially liberal Brexiteer".

 Mordaunt was one of eight contenders who achieved the necessary 20 nominations by 12 July deadline.
 Three other candidates had to drop out earlier that day.
 On 20 July, Mordaunt was eliminated from the fifth round of the leadership competition after failing to secure sufficient support from Conservative MPs.
 On 1 August 2022, Mordaunt declared her support for Liz Truss in the final round of the leadership contest.

-Parliamentary support

-The following table shows how many MPs supported Mordaunt during each election round: